ttsiodras/UART_in_VHDL/README.md

 I have experienced mind-bending plenty of times...

 - when I first learned LISP macros
-- when I realized the power of discriminated unions checked at compile time
+- when I realized the power of compile-time checked discriminated unions
+- when I wrote my first AST processor and code generator
 - when I learned to think in functional style...
 - etc

-Well, VHDL was yet another mind bend.
+Well...
+VHDL was yet another mind bend.

 Totally worth it - nothing like it.